Aleksandar (Sasha) Tomic, Ph.D.

 Dr. Nada Eissa

-As Americans head to the polls — or the mail-in ballot drop boxes — they're voting on more than national issues and the general direction of the country.
-This election season, voters will weigh in on their own state's financial health based on who they elect in state, local and federal elections.
+As Americans head to the polls — or the mail-in ballot drop boxes — voters will weigh in on their own state's financial health based on who they elect in state, local and federal elections.

-To put states' financial health — and the potential impact on residents of those states — into context, MoneyGeek analyzed and ranked states according to their dependence on the Federal Government.
-Rankings account for the net benefits individuals and organizations in the state receive, the state government revenue from federal sources, and how COVID-19 has affected state revenues in part through lost tax revenues due to lost jobs and wages and impacted industries.
+To put states' financial health — and the potential impact on residents of those states — into context, MoneyGeek analyzed and ranked states according to their dependence on the federal government.
+Rankings account for political affiliation, net benefits individuals and organizations in the state receive, state government revenue from federal sources and GDP per capita.

 State Federal Dependency Ranking